giyu51/iptv-channels-monitoring/README.md

    For accessing the current image frame of a channel, go to `http://localhost:8000/screen/<channel_name>`.
 Replace <channel_name> with the name of the channel you wish to view.

-Please note that you need to have the required dependencies installed and properly configured before running the application.